Auroratide/md-reactor/README.md

     A sample [link to my website](https://auroratide.com)!

     Links may [have titles](https://auroratide.com "My Website").

+    Standard links, like https://auroratide.com, are also automatically detected.

 **...becomes this html...**

     <p>A sample <a href="https://auroratide.com">link to my website</a>!</p>
     <p>Links may <a href="https://auroratide.com" title="My Website">have titles</a>.</p>
+    <p>Standard links, like <a href="https://auroratide.com">https://auroratide.com</a>, are also automatically detected.</p>

 **...which renders as this:**

 A sample [link to my website](https://auroratide.com)!

 Links may [have titles](https://auroratide.com "My Website").

+Standard links, like https://auroratide.com, are also automatically detected.

 ## Images